-Once the cable has been attached and the interface set up properly the controller immediately begins transmitting temperature readings at the programmed rate.
-The serial interface operates with 8 data bits, 1 stop bit, and no parity.
+Once the cable has been attached and the interface set up properly the controller will immediately begin transmitting temperature readings at the programmed rate.
 The set-point and other commands may be sent to the bath via the serial interface to set the bath and view or program the various parameters.
 The interface commands are discussed in Section 10.3, Interface Commands.
-All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII 13).